Ectopatria aspera

 Ectopatria aspera is a moth of the family Noctuidae.
 It is found in New South Wales, South Australia, Victoria, Western Australia and New Zealand.
 It is considered a migratory species.
+The holotype specimen of the now synonymised Xylina saxatilis is held at Museums Victoria.

 The wingspan is 36–38 mm.

 The forewings and thorax are whitish-grey.
-The hindwings are white with a broad fuscous area round the apex and termen in males and wholly fuscous in females.
+The hindwings are white with a broad fuscous area around the apex and termen in males and wholly fuscous in females.
 Males have a dense truncate tuft of hair on the middle tibia.